 - 9.1.
-Any Debit Card issued for use will be specifically restricted to the RFO and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed. - 9.2.
-Personal credit or debit cards of members or staff shall not be used except for expenses of up to £250 including VAT, incurred in accordance with council policy.
+Any Debit Card issued for use will be specifically restricted to the Clerk/RFO and will also be restricted to a single transaction maximum value of £500 unless authorised by council in writing before any order is placed. - 9.2.
+Personal credit or debit cards of members or staff shall not be except for expenses of up to £250 including VAT, incurred in accordance with council policy.